tratteria/tratteria-agent/README.md

 **Sample API Endpoint:** http://localhost:<agentApiPort>/verify-trat

-For example, if `agentApiPort` is configured as `9030`, the full API endpoint would be: `http://localhost:9030/verify-trat`
+For example, if `agentApiPort` is configured as `9030`, the full API endpoint would be: `POST http://localhost:9030/verify-trat`

 This endpoint takes request data as input and responds with the result of the TraT verification.